I recently visited Bend, Oregon for the first time! Here is what I got up to.

 Although I am coming to enjoy beer more (having a nice cold, craft brew fresh from the tap at an awesome brewery is just such a different experience than having it out of a bottle from the grocery store), I love hard ciders.
-Riley and I got a flight of cider samples and checked-in on Facebook to get free hard apple cider donut holes.
+I got a flight of cider samples and checked-in on Facebook to get free hard apple cider donut holes.
 We really enjoyed this stop.

-We decided on Sidelines, which was a complete mistake.
+I decided on Sidelines, which was a complete mistake.
 Although they had plenty of TVs, the food (I was starving and ordered french toast), drinks, and service was all really poor.
 Follow Cyndi Lauper’s advice and walk on by.

 This place had a cool vibe about it and a great selection of beers.
 I loved the color of my sour 10 Barrel Strawberry Crush.

-We split a flight and a pretzel.
+I had a flight and a pretzel.
 This place is so so good.

 The main event Sunday was the 5th Annual Foodie Crawl!

-We then started the 3-hour drive back to Portland around 6:30PM and ended our night with the season 6 premier of Game of Thrones.
 Bend was a truly great place to visit, filled with friendly citizens, delicious food and beer, and tons of cute shops.
 I can’t wait to go back.